Best credit card rates

 Low standard rates

-If your debt is so large you won't be able to clear it during the 0% periods on offer then consider going for a low-rate card.
-These can sometimes work out cheaper than paying repeated balance transfer fees as you shuffle your debt around.
+If you are carrying a level of debt that you won't be able to clear during your 0% period, then you will need to consider a low-rate card.
+These can sometimes work out cheaper than paying repeated balance transfer fees as you move your debt around.

 Used by the holder to buy goods and services, credit cards also have a monthly or annual spending limit, which may be raised or lowered depending on the creditworthiness of the cardholder.
 But unlike charge cards, borrowers aren’t forced to pay the balance off in full every month and, as long as they make a stated minimum payment, can carry a balance from one month to the next, generating compound interest.
 As the issuing company is effectively giving you a short-term loan, most credit cards have variable and relatively high interest rates.
 Allowing the interest to compound for too long may result in dire financial straits.